justinhoward/recite/ROADMAP.md

 # Roadmap

 ## Upcoming
-- `requestJson` method for `JsonExtension`
-- Headers should maintain their case, but be searchable by lower-case
 - Browserify UMD package and automatic GitHub release
 - Pluralize event and driver namespaces
 - Merge code for HttpRequestEvent and HttpResponseEvent